JayWood/the-seo-framework/readme.txt

 	* When a category is added, the SEO bar doesn't show an empty and shifted row anymore.
 	* Double subdirectory generation in special Site Address URL configurations.
 	* Link relationship on the second Page was pointing to itself.
-	* The SEO Bar within Terms minor pixel overflow on small screens.
+	* The SEO Bar within Terms had a minor pixel overflow on small screens.
 	* Unneeded Page navigation confirmation warning when deleting post.
 	* Global page and paged variables could've been overwritten by the theme resulting in a crash.
 This can't happen anymore.
 	* Pinging the Search Engines of sitemap changes now won't happen on post creation.